November 11, 2019 (All day) to January 31, 2020 (All day)

 - Quality of summary/abstract – Does the narrative describe the problem statement, methods used, results, and why the findings are important?

-- Scope of data used – Does the graphic include data from more than one analyte, geographic region, year, species, or test material?
+- Scope of data used – Does the graphic include data from more than one analyte, geographic region, year, species, etc.?

 SUBMISSIONS DUE 1/31/2020, WITH WINNERS ANNOUNCED IN MARCH 2020